 The MSP market is expanding globally because it’s been found to reduce IT expenses by over 30 percent while boosting efficiency by up to 50 percent for companies that adopted it.

-Companies get the expertise they require without needing to employ someone to fill a role just to obtain it.
-Expanded out to all the major IT segments, it is often far more efficient to make use of an MSP than to try to do it all in-house.
+Companies get the expertise they require without needing to employ someone to fill a role to obtain it.
+Expanded to all the major IT segments, it is often far more efficient to use an MSP than to try to do it all in-house.

 Predictable monthly expenses coupled with no unexpected upgrade charges allow IT costs to become more controllable and predictable.
 No more impromptu meetings with the Finance Director to go over the latest over-budget IT expenses from the last quarter.